lazarusmugo/Simple-Voting-System/README.md

 # Simple_voting_system
-A voting system done in PHP
+A voting system done in PHP and CSS for styling